Do You Need Our Help?

 Support Groups

-We have a range of independent support groups run by amazing volunteers who would be delighted to meet you and are more than happy to chat with you beforehand and even meet you outside, as we all know how daunting walking into a room of new people can be .
+We have a range of support groups run by amazing volunteers who would be delighted to meet you and are more than happy to chat with you beforehand and even meet you outside, as we all know how daunting walking into a room of new people can be .
 Rest assured you’re among friends who will just ‘get you.’

 The DCF’s Counselling Service